ornob90/ShoeSphere/README.md

 # ShoeSphere

 ## Description
-This is an E-Commerce website built using the MERN (MongoDB, Express.js, React.js, Node.js) stack.
+This is a Full stack E-Commerce website built using the MERN (MongoDB, Express.js, React.js, Node.js) stack.
 The platform provides a secure authentication system, efficient product exploration, shopping cart management,  a seamless checkout process with stripe payment system and ADMIN DASHBOARD.
 ## Live Link
 ```
 shoesphere-3804a.firebaseapp.com